-A comparison of the results among foundational and general-purpose Transformer models for time series forecasting reveals distinct performance advantages for different models.
+A comparison of the results among foundational and general-purpose transformer models for time series forecasting reveals distinct performance advantages for different models.
 Autoformer consistently demonstrates superior accuracy across multiple datasets and metrics, particularly excelling in capturing periodic patterns (lowest MSE, MAPE, and sMAPE).
 Informer, while competitive, showcases its strength in handling long sequences and missing values, evident in its strong performance on ETTm2 and low normalized loss.
 Pyraformer proves its ability to capture multi-scale dependencies, achieving the lowest MAE on ETTm1.
 Although Transformer-XL shows strong performance in language modeling tasks (WikiText-103), it lags behind newer architectures in time series forecasting metrics.

 Specialized Variations of Transformer Models

-Under this category, we have examined the Transformer architectures designed to address specific challenges or cater to particular requirements within time series analysis.
+In this category, we have examined transformer architectures designed to address specific challenges or cater to particular requirements within time series analysis.
 Unlike the foundational models, which offer broad applicability, these specialized variations introduce unique mechanisms and structures to tackle distinct issues.
 We have considered the following models that broadly fit into this category (i) Probabilistic Transformers that quantify uncertainty, (ii) Non-Stationary Transformers that can handle changing statistical properties, (iii) LogTrans which excels with long sequences, (iv) InParformer that personalizes predictions, and (v) Sageformer that incorporates external knowledge.